Adobe-Experience-Cloud/analytics-io-lab/extra-credit/components/README.md

 7. If you would like to create a new calculated metric follow the steps from the [Previous Section](../calculated-metrics) or you can just use the id of the calculated metric you already created in the previous section.
 8. Expand the `shares` section.
 9. Expand the `POST /shares` API endpoint.
+10. Click the "Try it out!" button
-10. Paste the following json in the post body:
+11. Paste the following json in the post body:
 ```javascript
 {
   "shareToType": "user",